mklement0/Native/README.md

     * For technical reasons, you must check only `$LASTEXITCODE` for being nonzero in order to determine if the native shell signaled failure; do not use `$?`, which always ends up `$true`.
 Unfortunately, this means that you cannot meaningfully use this function with `&&` and `||`, the [pipeline-chain operators](https://docs.microsoft.com/en-us/powershell/module/microsoft.powershell.core/about/about_Pipeline_Chain_Operators); however, if _aborting_ your script in case of a nonzero exit code is desired, use the `-e` (`-ErrorOnFailure`) switch.

-* **`ie`** (short for: **I**nvoke (external) **E**xecutable) robustly passes arguments through to external executables, with proper support for arguments with embedded `"` (double quotes) and for empty-string arguments:
+* **`ie`** (short for: **I**nvoke (external) **E**xecutable) robustly passes arguments through to external executables, with proper support for arguments with embedded `"` (double quotes) and for empty string arguments:

   * Examples (without the use of `ie`, these commands wouldn't work as expected, as of PowerShell 7.0):
     * Unix: `'a"b' | ie grep 'a"b'`
     * Windows: `'a"b' | ie findstr 'a"b'`

   * Note:
-    * Unlike `ins`, `ie` expects you to use _PowerShell's_ syntax and pass the arguments _individually_, as you normally would in direct invocation; in other words: simply place `ie` as the command name before how you would normally invoke the external executable (if the normal invocation would synctactically require `&`, use `ie` _instead_ of `&`.)
+    * Unlike `ins`, `ie` expects you to use _PowerShell_ syntax and pass arguments _individually_, as you normally would in direct invocation; in other words: simply place `ie` as the command name before how you would normally invoke the external executable (if the normal invocation would synctactically require `&`, use `ie` _instead_ of `&`.)

-    * There should be no need for such a function, but it is currently required because PowerShell's built-in argument passing is still broken as of PowerShell 7.0, [as summarized in this GitHub issue](https://github.com/PowerShell/PowerShell/issues/1995#issuecomment-562334606); should the problem be fixed in a future version, this function will detect the fix and will no longer apply its workarounds.
+    * There should be no need for such a function, but it is currently required because PowerShell's built-in argument passing is still broken as of PowerShell 7.0, [as summarized in GitHub issue #1995](https://github.com/PowerShell/PowerShell/issues/1995#issuecomment-562334606); should the problem be fixed in a future version, this function will detect the fix and will no longer apply its workarounds.

     * For technical reasons:
       * Passing `--` is invariably removed by PowerShell; to pass `--` through to the target executable, specify it _twice_.